isaac-mason/navcat/README.md

 ### 1. Mark walkable triangles

 The first step is to filter the input triangles to find the walkable triangles.
 This is done by checking the slope of each triangle against a maximum walkable slope angle.
-Triangles that are too steep are discarded.
+Triangles that are walkable are marked with the `WALKABLE_AREA` (`1`) area type.

 ```ts
 // CONFIG: agent walkable slope angle